How We Prepare a Delegation

-We regard the Ambassador as a very important role.
-An Ambassador is the advisor’s link with the delegates before and during the conference.
-A good Ambassador is typically an experienced delegate, who understands rules and procedures, is well organised and has good communication skills.
-An Ambassador is probably thinking of becoming a Student Officer in the future.
-This is a very good chance for you to observe a different skills set.
+We regard the ambassador as a very important role.
+An ambassador is the advisor’s link with the delegates before and during the conference.
+A good ambassador is typically an experienced delegate, who understands rules and procedures, is well organized, and has good communication skills.
+An ambassador is probably thinking of becoming a student officer in the future.
+This is a very good chance for you to observe different skills set.

-So what does our Ambassador do?
-We try to start preparations 6 to 8 weeks before the conference and an Ambassador’s task is to oversee everything, setting deadlines and basically ensuring everyone is on task.
+So what does our ambassador do?
+We try to start preparations 6 to 8 weeks before the conference and an ambassador’s task is to oversee everything, setting deadlines and basically ensuring everyone is on task.
 The first thing they are asked to do is to give a general presentation on the country assigned.
-They research the conference site, considering evening and cultural options if appropriate.
-They will then oversee the delegates as they
+They research the conference site, considering traveling and cultural aspects.
+They will then oversee the delegates as they:

-Prepare about six to seven operative clauses for each topic [3 weeks before conference]
+Prepare about six to seven operative clauses for each topic - 3 weeks before the conference

-Prepare pre-ambulatory clauses for each topic [2 weeks before conference]
+Prepare pre-ambulatory clauses for each topic - 2 weeks before the conference

-- Write a complete resolution (sometimes we do not write full resolutions.
-The thinking is that having only operative clauses rather than a full resolution facilitates lobbying on the first day) [1 week before the conference]
+Write a complete resolution - 1 week before the conference (Sometimes we do not write full resolutions.
+The thinking is that having only operative clauses rather than a full resolution facilitates lobbying on the first day.)

-During the conference an Ambassador works closely with their delegates and may be able to give you useful feedback during and after the conference about the participation of your delegates.
+During the conference, an ambassador works closely with their delegates and may be able to give you useful feedback during and after the conference about the participation of your delegates.
 They also visit committees to see their delegates in action, offering feedback and advice.
-If we are out of Istanbul then the Ambassador will have organised the delegation dinner and other events where appropriate.
+If we are out of Istanbul then the ambassador will have organized the delegation dinner and other events where appropriate.